GabiYuri/trabalhos-de-ouro/Project LMECA/README.markdown

 This document provides an overview of what we have implemented and what has been submitted for evaluation.

-**WARNING:** The only way we found to use the *[robust-predicates module](https://github.com/mourner/robust-predicates)*  was by opening a local host.
+**⚠️ WARNING:** The only way we found to use the *[robust-predicates module](https://github.com/mourner/robust-predicates)*  was by opening a local host.
 Therefore, for the code to run in the browser, it is necessary to download the "Live Share" extension (assuming the use of VSCode) and then right-click on one of the .html files in the "pages" folder and click on "Open with Live Server" (or use the shortcut Alt+L Alt+O).
 If you don't use VSCode, simply use any other method to open the HTML with a local host (we haven't tested, but we assume it should work).

-**NOTE:** To import new points, include a file named "input_file.json" in the "data" folder.
+**🛟 NOTE:** To import new points, include a file named "input_file.json" in the "data" folder.
 The variable name should be "inputData" (var inputData = [...]).

 ## Concerning the report:

 * In terms of the report submission, we opted to include it on the website instead of creating a separate file.
-We followed the guidelines and created an educational presentation that offers an informal introduction to Delaunay triangulation and Voronoi diagrams topics (Home Page).
+We followed the guidelines and created an educational presentation that offers an informal introduction to Delaunay triangulation and Voronoi diagrams topics (`Home Page`).

-* We conducted research on practical applications of the developed algorithms, and the results of this investigation are also included on the website (Home Page).
+* We conducted research on practical applications of the developed algorithms, and the results of this investigation are also included on the website (`Home Page`).

 * The implementation of the algorithms was done pedagogically, meaning it was geared towards understanding the concepts presented in class.
 Our intention was not to create algorithms that are exceptionally fast and competitive with state-of-the-art methods.
 Nevertheless, we conducted a quick performance evaluation of the two implemented algorithms for Delaunay triangulation—flipping edges and Bowyer-Watson.
-The results are also presented on the site (Performance Page).
+The results are also presented on the site (`Performance Page`).

-* We chose to implement zoom functionality to enhance the visualization on the canvas displaying the Voronoi diagram.
+* We chose to implement zoom functionality to enhance the visualization on the canvas displaying the Voronoi diagram for the input file (`Input Page`).
 This feature had not been implemented in previous homework assignments.

 ## Regarding the code: